This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Ride the Banff Gondola

 The Banff Gondola is possibly the singular most popular thing to do in Banff – and for good reason!
+You can read my review of the Banff Gondola here, but spoiler alert: this destination is worth it year-round!
 From the top of the Banff Gondola, the views of the mountains and Banff town are out of this world.
 The first time I rode the gondola was during my first Christmas in Banff and I loved it!

 The Banff Gondola is a 10-minute scenic ride from the car parking lot to the summit of Sulpher Mountain.
 At the top of the gondola, you’ll find a restaurant and cafe, a gift shop, lots of information on the area and wildlife, as well as my personal favorite, the boardwalk!

 The boardwalk takes you to various viewpoints and takes around 1 hour to walk up and back the entire way.
-For the best views, walk all the way to the end and visit the old weather station.
+For incredible views, walk all the way to the end and visit the old weather station.
 From here you can see the entire valley!

 For the best views, it’s best to go up the Banff Gondola on a clear day but even a little low cloud won’t ruin your views completely.
-The Sky Bistro at the top of the gondola also offers a great dining experience at 7,510 feet for lunch and dinner.
+The Sky Bistro at the top of the gondola also offers a great dining experience at 2,289 meters (7,510 feet) for lunch and dinner.

-During the month of December, the Banff Gondola also gets into the holiday spirit by offering special Christmas events including Santa meet and greets and other family fun events.
+While there are four different gondolas in Banff, I particularly love the Banff one over the holiday season.
+And if you’re deciding between the Banff and the Lake Louise Gondola, there should be no competition.
+This is because, during the month of December, the Banff Gondola gets into the holiday spirit by offering special Christmas events including Santa meet and greets and other family fun events.
 These special events are free to those who already purchased the Banff Gondola admission ticket, and run daily from mid-November to Christmas.

 3. Relax in the Banff Upper Hot Springs